ARidwanW/Bootcamp-SE-FMLX/Week-2/Day-6/README.md

-# What is Day 5
+# What is Day 6
-Fuuuh, friday...
-Ok, so in day 5, we explore about ValueType vs ReferenceType (must be carefull about this, yes memory management), Mutable vs Immutable, String vs StringBuilder, etc.
+Second week is coming!! no its already done lol. we learn more about object and stuff.
+Let's take a look.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://user-images.githubusercontent.com/25423296/163456776-7f95b81a-f1ed-45f7-b7ab-8fa810d529fa.png">